-Chasing the Forex market is when a Forex trader is in need of a trade, independent of the fact whether the currency market conditions are suitable and correct for their kind of trading.
+Chasing the Forex market is when a Forex trader is in need of a trade, independent of the fact whether the current market conditions are suitable and correct for their kind of trading./

-Or in other words: the need for taking a trade is more urgent and powerful than the will to wait for valid trade setup.
-That means that regardless whether the market conditions meet the specifics in their trading plan or not, a trade is needed and must be found regardless of the cost.
+Or in other words: the need for taking a trade is more urgent and powerful than the will to wait for the valid trade setup.
+That means that regardless of whether the market conditions meet the specifics in their trading plan or not, a trade is needed and must be found regardless of the cost.

 This behaviour is often exhibited at specific times, which we will discuss in more detail now.

 MARKET IS MOVING

 Often Forex traders tend to get nervous and hyperactive when the market is moving quickly.
 Nothing is more exciting than watching a currency pair move fast.
 And the temptation to jump on and catch a few pips could be very appealing and irresistible to avoid.
 Also, in many cases, the currency has already travelled already a lot of pips down or up and the Forex trader regrets having missed a particular move.

 The remedy is always the following: remember that a Forex trader is focused on analyzing what opportunities lie ahead of themselves, not how much has been missed.
 A Forex trader only reviews and uses past pricing data to make an informed decision, not to reminisce on missed pips.
-By doing that, an emotion of greed and impatience is created, which undermines the profitability.
+By doing that, an emotion of greed and impatience is created, which undermines profitability.
 Never ever should a trading decision be made based on the fact that they regret not being in any particular trade.
 In fact, it could better to walk away from that chart as soon as a Forex trader detects any of such sentiments.

 CHASING DUE TO OTHER FACTORS